 It is likely that you will need to arrange a time for each peer to come and see the work and make tickets available as required.

-Peers on the Peer Portal are under no obligation to accept invitations to review work; if you approach someone who is unable to review your event, we suggest that you look again within your existing networks or the Peer Portal.
+Peers in the Peer Matching Resource are under no obligation to accept invitations to review work; if you approach someone who is unable to review your event, we suggest that you look again within your existing networks or the Peer Portal.

 Once a peer has attended your event, you will need to send a survey to capture their feedback.
 The ‘Summary’ page will show all the peers in the portal who have accepted the invitation to review your event, and any other peers who you have approached outside of the portal and whose email addresses you provided on the ‘Invite’ page.
 From the ‘Summary’ page you can email the survey to each peer using a URL specific to that individual peer.

 If you are using the Impact & Insight Toolkit to evaluate a participatory project, then you will need to consider whether peer review is appropriate.
 If the participatory process results in a performance or exhibition, you may want that event to be reviewed by a suitable peer.
 Alternatively, you may find it useful to invite a peer to observe and give feedback on elements of the participatory work.
 However, in some cases it may not feel appropriate or useful to include an outside observer – for example if you are working with very small groups, over long time periods and/or on sensitive themes.
 In these instances, your participatory evaluation would include self and participant assessment only.
 Please contact firstname.lastname@example.org if you would like more advice on evaluating participatory work.

 This final section proposes some principles of peer review that relate to everyone involved in the Impact & Insight Toolkit, including the Arts Council as funder; Counting What Counts as provider; organisations looking for peers to review their work; individuals wishing to contribute as peer reviewers.